-The student seminar provides an excellent opportunity for Wellesley College students to present mathematical research and different topics to both their peers and faculty.
+The student seminar provides an opportunity for Wellesley College students to present mathematical research and different topics to their peers and faculty.

 Students who are interested in speaking should be on the lookout for an email from the student seminar coordinator.
 Typically a call for presenters is sent out to the departmental email list at the beginnings of the spring and fall semesters.
-If you aren't on the departmental email list, you can contact Melanie Chamberlin to find out who is coordinating the student seminar (or you can sign up for the Math Department Google group so you can stay up-to-date on departmental events).
+If you are not on the departmental email list, you can contact the department chair to find out who is coordinating the student seminar (or you can sign up for the Math Department Google group so you can stay up-to-date on departmental events).

 Students who are giving talks in the student seminar are asked to complete this sheet to help them prepare for their talk.

 Any student interested in lecturing may seek faculty advice on finding a topic appropriate for her; a list of possible student talks is also available here.
 A PLTC public speaking tutor will be able to help in preparation.
 To see the seminars presented in the past, please click here.
 This website offers tips on giving a good presentation, as well as this document.
 Answers to Frequently Asked Questions are also available.

 Already have a topic for the presentation in mind?

 If you already have a topic in mind, please contact the student seminar coordinator (or the department administrative assistant if you do not know who the coordinator is) who can help you choose a faculty member to assist you as you develop your presentation.

 Need help finding a topic for the presentation?